larsilikum/pagedjs-wokshop/README.md

 ```

 #### Counter Reset

+With `counter-reset`, we specify which element resets the counter.
+In our example,
+it makes sense to reset the footnote counter with each new article heading so that we start again
+at 1.

 Mit dem `counter-reset` legen wir fest, welches Element den Counter zurücksetzt.
 In unserem Beispiel
 macht es Sinn den Fußnoten Counter bei jeder neuen Artikel überschrift zurückzusetzen, damit wir wieder